changesets/action/pr-status-comment/README.md

 This action comments on PRs of its changeset status, e.g. whether it has changeset files and which packages will be released if the PR is merged.

-The action requires the base ref (of the repo) and head ref (of the PR) to be checked out in order to infer the changed files and packages.
+The action requires the base ref (of the repo) to be checked out.
+It fetches the PR head ref into a temporary detached worktree in order to infer the changed files and packages.
 It also requires the [`pull_request_target`](https://docs.github.com/en/actions/reference/workflows-and-actions/events-that-trigger-workflows#pull_request_target) event to be triggered in order to have permissions to comment on the PR and to work in PRs from forks.

 See the [action metadata](action.yml) for details on the inputs and outputs.